dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 4. Create the secret by running `kubectl create -f samples/secret/secret.yaml`.
 5. If you are going to install the new CSI PowerMax ReverseProxy service, create a TLS secret with the name - _csireverseproxy-tls-secret_ which holds an SSL certificate and the corresponding private key in the namespace where you are installing the driver.
 6. Copy the default values.yaml file `cd helm && cp csi-powermax/values.yaml my-powermax-settings.yaml`
-7. Ensure the unisphere have 10.0 REST endpoint support.
+7. Ensure the unisphere have 10.0 REST endpoint support by clicking on Unisphere -> Help (?) -> About in Unisphere for PowerMax GUI.
 8. Edit the newly created file and provide values for the following parameters `vi my-powermax-settings.yaml`

 | Parameter | Description  | Required   | Default  |